liweiz/GenMoacMicroChain/README.md

 ### moac

-This is you the log for vnode.
+This is the log for your vnode.

 If you use the moac executible in the project folder: